CrossRef/event-data-user-guide/docs/app-faq.md

 [TOC]

-### Does CED collect data for all DOIs in existence?
+### Does Event Data collect data for all DOIs in existence?

-CED will accept Events for DOIs issued by any RA (for example, DataCite), and will poll for all DOIs in the 'doi-prefix' Artifact (currently Crossref, DataCite in future).
+Event Data will accept Events for DOIs issued by any RA (for example, DataCite), and will poll for all DOIs in the 'doi-prefix' Artifact (currently Crossref, DataCite in future).
 Different sources operate differently, so the data for some sources will be fresher than others.

-### Which Registration Agencies' DOIs does CED use?
+### Which Registration Agencies' DOIs does Event Data use?

-CED is is a joint venture by Crossref and DataCite.
+Event Data is is a joint venture by Crossref and DataCite.
 It is able to collect DOIs from any DOI Registration Agency (RA), and most Data Sources don't check which RA a DOI belongs to.
 So in theory, some MEDRA DOIs might end up being included.
 However, some Data Sources (such as Twitter) target only Crossref and DataCite DOIs.
 Check the individual Data Sources for full details.

 ### How long is Data available?